Café Kitsuné Louvre transforms itself into an evolving pastry bar

 Café Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserie

-The first to embark on this collaboration is the chef Kévin Lacote who, we remind you, has an excellent tea room-pastry shop called KL Pâtisserie.
-For the house, he proposed a nice selection including ultra gourmet Paris-Brest pistachio, Mont Blanc with blueberry confit and meringue suite and the Alfonso and a cheesecake revisited with fresh mango and coconut crumble.
-Also on the menu are a hazelnut and praline shortbread with Café Kitsuné and an almond and yuzu confit moelleux, both exclusive creations.
+The first to embark on this collaboration is chef Kévin Lacote, who, we remind you, has an excellent salon de thé-Pâtisserie called KL Pâtisserie.
+For the house, he has proposed a pretty selection including the ultra-gourmand Paris-Brest pistache, Mont Blanc with blueberry confit and meringue suite and the Alfonso and a cheesecake revisited with fresh mango and coconut crumble.
+Also on the menu: a hazelnut and praline sablé with Café Kitsuné and an almond and yuzu confit moelleux, in exclusive creations.

 Café Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserieCafé Kitsuné Louvre en mode salon de thé et pâtisserie